fiskaltrust/middleware-launcher/README.md

 > warning: This beta version  of the Launcher 2.0 is for test purpose only and should be used with our German sandbox.

 Download the latest release from GitHub.
-We always recommend using the latest release to benefits from the newest improvements.
+We always recommend using the latest release to benefit from the newest improvements.
 Unzip the downloaded release.

 ### <a name="supported-packages-in-the-alpha"></a>Supported Packages in the Alpha